crashtherobotsite/crashtherobotsite/_posts/2016-07-28-what-a-safe-autonomous-drone-looks-like.markdown

     * ...have the necessary Part 107 license to fly an autonomous UAV,
     * ...and finally, *follow all the other safety rules in Part 107.*

 While these rules prevent truly economical use of autonomous drones, the FAA is practically begging companies to prove that the rules are too stringent.
 In an effort to curtail any criticism of holding back technological progress, the FAA has made it clear that all of Part 107 rules can be exempted with a special waiver process that will be available through an online portal by the end of 2016.
-If you've got the latest and greatest self-flying tech but it's over 55lbs or you want to use it for night-time flying, you are welcome to show it off to the FAA and get a special permit under Section 333 like [Amazon or all of these companies](https://www.faa.gov/uas/getting_started/fly_for_work_business/beyond_the_basics/section_333/333_authorizations/).
+If you've got the latest and greatest self-flying tech but it's over 55lbs or you want to use it for night-time flying, you are welcome to show it off to the FAA and get a special permit under Section 333 like [Amazon or all of these companies](https://www.faa.gov/uas/getting_started/fly_for_work_business/beyond_the_basics/section_333/333_authorizations/):

+*"Most of the restrictions discussed above are waivable if the applicant demonstrates that his or her operation can safely be conducted under the terms of a certificate of waiver."*

 In other words, the U.S. Government wants YOU to improve drone technology... so let's see how a  state-of-the-art autonomous drone might be made to follow the new safety rules.